TECHNOLOGY DOMAIN

 • Build a house wall frame

-• Design and construct a timber project out of recycled pallets
+• Design and construct a timber project out of recycled timber

 Subject Code: P3TBC